 Abstract

 What, if any, similarities and differences between song and speech are consistent across cultures?
 Both song and speech are found in all known human societies and are argued to share evolutionary roots and cognitive resources, yet no studies have compared similarities and differences between song and speech across languages on a global scale.
 We will compare sets of matched song/speech recordings produced by our 80 coauthors whose 1st/heritage languages span 23 language families.
 Each recording set consists of singing, recited lyrics, and spoken description, plus an optional instrumental version of the sung melody to allow us to capture a “musi-linguistic continuum” from instrumental music to naturalistic speech.
-These recordings are made along with the annotation of the onset of perceptual centers which will be used to segment the audio signals into meaningful acoustic units (e.g., syllables/notes).
 Our literature review and pilot analysis using five audio recording sets (by speakers of Japanese, English, Farsi, Yoruba, and Marathi) led us to make six predictions for confirmatory analysis comparing song vs. spoken descriptions: three consistent differences and three consistent similarities.
 For differences, we predict that: 1) songs will have higher pitch than speech, 2) songs will be slower than speech, and 3) songs will have more stable pitch than speech.
 For similarities, we predict that 4) pitch interval size, 5) timbral brightness, and 6) pitch declination will be similar for song and speech.
 Because our opportunistic language sample (approximately half are Indo-European languages) and unusual design involving coauthors as participants (approximately 1/5 of coauthors had some awareness of our hypotheses when we recorded our singing/speaking) could affect our results, we will include robustness analyses to ensure our conclusions are robust to these biases, should they exist.
 Other features (e.g., rhythmic isochronicity, loudness) and comparisons involving instrumental melodies and recited lyrics will be investigated through post-hoc exploratory analyses.
-Our sample size of n=80 people providing sung/spoken recordings already exceeds the required number of recordings (i.e. 44) to achieve 95% power with the alpha level of 0.05 for the hypothesis testing of the selected six features.
-Our study will provide unprecedented diverse cross-linguistic empirical evidence of cross-cultural regularities of song and speech and shed light on factors shaping humanity’s two universal vocal communication forms.
+Our sample size of n=80 people providing sung/spoken recordings already exceeds the required number of recordings (i.e. 60) to achieve 95% power with the alpha level of 0.05 for the hypothesis testing of the selected six features.
+Our study will provide diverse cross-linguistic empirical evidence regarding the existence of cross-cultural regularities in song and speech, shed light on factors shaping humanity’s two universal vocal communication forms, and provide rich cross-cultural data to generate new hypotheses and inform future analyses of other factors (e.g., functional context, sex, age, musical/linguistic experience) that may shape global musical and linguistic diversity.

 Introduction

 Language and music are both found universally across cultures, yet in highly diverse forms (Evans & Levinson, 2009; Jacoby et al., 2020; Mehr et al., 2019; Savage 2019), leading many to speculate on their evolutionary functions and possible coevolution (e.g., Darwin, 1871; Haiduk & Fitch, 2022; Mehr et al., 2021; Patel, 2008; Savage et al., 2021; Valentova et al., 2019).
 Yet such speculation still lacks empirical data to answer the question: what similarities and differences between music and language are shared cross-culturally?
-Although comparative research has revealed distinct and shared neural mechanisms for music and language (Albouy et al., 2020; Doelling et al., 2019; Morrill et al., 2015; Patel, 2008, 2011; Peretz, 2009; Rogalsky et al., 2011), there has been relatively less comparative analysis of acoustic attributes of music and language (e.g., Ding et al., 2017;), and even fewer that directly compare the two most widespread forms of music and language that use the same production mechanism: vocal music (song) and spoken language (speech).
+Although comparative research has revealed distinct and shared neural mechanisms for music and language (Albouy et al., 2020; Doelling et al., 2019; Morrill et al., 2015; Patel, 2008, 2011; Peretz, 2009; Rogalsky et al., 2011), there has been relatively less comparative analysis of acoustic attributes of music and language (e.g., Ding et al., 2017; Patel et al., 2006), and even fewer that directly compare the two most widespread forms of music and language that use the same production mechanism: vocal music (song) and spoken language (speech).